fasrc/slurm-diamond-collector/README.md

 This collector pulls in the current [job information](http://slurm.schedmd.com/sacct.html "sacct") for the last hour.
 It then summarizes the data per user to be plugged into a leaderboard for the top users.

+### SlurmJobWaste

+This collector pulls in the current [job information](http://slurm.schedmd.com/sacct.html "sacct") for the last hour.
+It then calculates how many TRES-seconds have been wasted by a job, that meaning how much memory and CPU was not actually used by the job though it was allocated by the scheduler.
+It then publishes a summary of how much TRES was not used by the user.

 ## Usage

 Simply add them to `/usr/share/diamond/collectors` and then activate them in diamond and you should be good to go.